Overview

 |---|---|---|

-| screen | Width, height, colorDepth, DPR as a 4-element array | Up to 10% dimension drift scores 0.6; DPR zoom tolerance of 0.5 |
+| screen | Width, height, colorDepth, DPR as a 4-element array | Dimension drift is scored in tolerance tiers; DPR zoom is given a tolerance window.
+The exact cut-offs are part of the internal scoring policy and not part of the public contract. |

-| platform | OS string, hwConcurrency, deviceMemory, maxTouchPoints | OS must match exactly; each hardware spec adds 0.25 to the score |
+| platform | OS string, hwConcurrency, deviceMemory, maxTouchPoints | OS must match exactly; each matching hardware spec contributes additional weight to the score |

-| timezone | Timezone name string and UTC offset | Both must match exactly — returns 1.0 or 0.0 |
+| timezone | Timezone name string and UTC offset | Both must match exactly.
+Returns 1.0 or 0.0 |

-| media_devices | audioInputCount and videoInputCount (audioOutputCount excluded — Safari privacy) | Partial count match scores 0.5 |
+| media_devices | audioInputCount and videoInputCount (audioOutputCount excluded for Safari privacy) | Partial count match scores at a reduced level; both counts matching scores fully |

 ComparisonResult fields